LitoMore/raycast-hid/README.md

 Run `npx raycast-hid-setup` under your extension project directory to prepare HID prebuilds to the `assets` folder to your extension.

-### 2. Prepare prebuilds bebofre running your extension
+### 2. Prepare prebuilds before running your extension

 Remember to run `preparePrebuilds()` before you use any function from the HID.